 2. Data security

 Security is a mission-critical issue in many industries.
-Healthcare records need to be accurate, verifiable and trusted when shared between organisations.
+Healthcare records need to be accurate, verifiable and trusted when shared between organizations.
 Patient treatment and compliance requirements demand the utmost care is taken to ensure accuracy.
-With blockchain, every organisation in the value chain would have access to the same records, without worrying about the accuracy or interoperability.
+With blockchain, every organization in the value chain would have access to the same records, without worrying about the accuracy or interoperability.

 3. Reduced overheads